Wynntils/Antiope/README.md

 ```shell
 export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64
 ```
-Then reload by logging out and back in.
+Then reload by logging out and back in (reconnect ssh session or close WSL window).

 ### Download other platform JDKs
 You will need to download copies of OpenJDK 11 for Windows x64, macOS x64 and macOS aarch64.
 The compressed archive version, not the installer.